 Is this the perfect ordering?
 To my mind, it’s not: but the flaws come straight from the census, not from the algorithm.
 West Virginia should not in the coastal south, it should be in the same division as Kentucky; the leap from Oklahoma to Wisconsin is unfortunate, and so is the one from Florida to Kentucky.
 Still, the census regions constrain is quite nice to have.
 And unlike the unguided paths, it preserves all but one of what I intuitively think of as the essential pairings: the Dakotas, the Carolinas, Alabama-Mississippi, Vermont-New Hampshire, Kansas-Nebraska, Colorado-Wyoming.

 So, let’s return to the original visualization to see what this new ordering helps us see.
 Remember, this original version revealed only with some serious axis-reading that the South starting using “Kevin” later.

 Here it is with the census-based ordering.
-(For a version you can hover over, see the browser itself).
 The southern states, two-thirds of the way down the page, clearly do begin later: but now it’s also immediately evident which of them _don’t _lag as much.
 There are also several patterns that are immediate evident which remain completely obscure in an alphabetical ordering: usage of “Kevin” is significantly higher around 1990 in the northeast, particularly the mid-Atlantic, than it is in the rest of country.
 And while the South waits the longest, a lag in the Arizona-New Mexico pairing is also clear.